jax-01/bulls-and-cows/README.md

 ### _📚 How to Play_
 1. Run the game in your console/terminal.
+2. The computer will prompt the user to input the length of the code.
+3. The computer will then prompt the user for the number of possible symbols (0-9,a-z).
-2. The computer will generate a secret code.
+4. The computer will generate a secret code based on the code length and number of unique symbols.
-3. Enter your guess, and the game will provide feedback on the number of bulls and cows.
+5. Enter your guess, and the game will provide feedback on the number of bulls and cows.
-4. Keep guessing until you crack the code!
+6. Keep guessing until you crack the code!

 ### _🤝 Contributing_